-Active queue management has received a great deal of attention as a congestion avoidance mechanism in the Internet.
-Random Early Detection (RED) [13, 7], one of the better known techniques from this field, is a particularly effective means of coping with potentially damaging quantities of text messages.
-While traditionally used to address TCP congestion, RED helps to prevent queue lockout and was therefore investigated.
-RED drops packets arriving to a queue with a probability that is a function of the weighted queue occupancy average, $Q{avg}$ .
-Packets arriving to a queue capacity below a threshold, $t{min}$ , are never dropped.
-Packets arriving to a queue capacity above some value $t{max}$ are always dropped.
-Between $t{min}$ and $t{max}$ , packets are dropped with a linearly increasing probability up to $P{drop,max}$ .
-This probability, $P{drop}$ , is calculated as follows:
+2) Weighted Random Early Detection: Active queue management has received a great deal of attention as a congestion avoidance mechanism in the Internet.
+Random Early Detection (RED) [31], [32], one of the better known techniques from this field, is a particularly effective means of coping with potentially damaging quantities of text messages.
+While traditionally used to address TCP congestion, RED helps to prevent queue lockout and RED drops packets arriving to a queue with a probability that is a function of the weighted queue occupancy average, Q{avg} .
+Packets arriving to a queue capacity below a threshold, t{min} , are never dropped.
+Packets arriving to a queue capacity above some value t{max} are always dropped.
+Between t{min} and t{max} , packets are dropped with a linearly increasing probability up to $P{drop,max}$.
+This probability, P{drop} , is calculated as follows3:

-$$P{drop} = P{drop,max} \cdot (Q{avg} - t{min}) / (t{max} - t{min}) \quad (1)$$ closer to a moving average and not capacity, space typically exists to accommodate sudden bursts of traffic.
+$$P{drop} = P{drop,max} \cdot (Q{avg} - t{min}) / (t{max} - t{min})$$ (1)

+The advantages to this approach are twofold: first, lockout becomes more difficult as packets are purposefully dropped with greater frequency; secondly, because the capacity of busy queues stays closer to a moving average and not capacity, space typically exists to accommodate sudden bursts of traffic.
 However, one of the chief difficulties with traditional RED is that it eliminates the ability of a provider to offer quality of service (QoS) guarantees because all traffic entering a queue is dropped with equal probability.
 Weighted Random Early Detection (WRED) solves this problem by basing the probability a given incoming message is dropped on an attribute such as its contents, source or destination.
 Arriving messages not meeting some priority are therefore subject to increased probability of drop.
 The dropping probability for each class of message is tuned by setting $t{priority,min}$ and $t{priority,max}$ for each class.